GabrieleRisso/aiyu/README.md

 ### Open for collaboartions; let's make **aiyu** awesome toghter

- * .env global
  * per-command tuning
  * wiki documentation
- * compose functions to make new ones
  * suggestions are desired!

 #### Leave a star if you like this